-“Landman”: Hollywood Meets the Oil Industry—and the Growth Dilemma
+“Landman”: Hollywood Meets the Growth Dilemma

 Landman is the creation of Taylor Sheridan, one of the biggest writers in the business, who also developed Yellowstone and 1883.
 The fictional drama captures the grit and intensity of the oil industry.
 However, some elements are pure Hollywood.
-Workers use tools that throw off sparks near flammable materials and cartels land planes on rural roads to unload drugs (though a co-creator says that’s based on true events).
+Workers use tools that throw off sparks near flammable materials, and cartels land planes on rural roads to unload drugs (though a co-creator says that’s based on true events).
 Yet, beneath the dramatization lies an undeniable truth: The oil and gas industry is vast, powerful, and deeply entrenched in the global economy.

-—“they” being the few sectors of the global economy bigger than oil.
+“The more they grow, the more we grow,” says Thornton’s character; “they” being the few sectors of the global economy bigger than oil.
 This one line sums up the relationship between oil and, well, pretty much everything else.
-Some facts about the oil and gas industry:
+Consider these facts about the oil and gas industry:

 For those living in oil-producing regions, like my home state of New Mexico, Landman hits close to home.
-In 2023, two counties in New Mexico accounted for 17% of onshore oil production in the contiguous United States—a staggering figure for a state with a small population and small economy.
-I am both proud of and troubled by this.
-It feels good to say that my state is small but mighty; it is important on the world stage for producing such a useful commodity.
-Climate change can seem like a luxury concern when education, health, infrastructure, and other industries can be decimated by changes in the price of oil.
+In 2023, two counties in New Mexico accounted for 17% of onshore oil production in the contiguous United States.
+This is a staggering figure for a state with a small population and economy.

-It’s not as if New Mexico’s environment isn’t subject to climate risks.
-Droughts have wiped out civilization here before.
-The locals who don’t prioritize climate mitigation aren’t ignorant; they are just dealing with more immediate problems.
-Lea County in the southeastern part of the state was the first U.S. county to produce more than 1 million barrels per day.
-Oil and gas tax revenue and royalties fund anywhere between a quarter and 40% of New Mexico’s state budget.
-Yet despite full state government coffers in 2023 and 2024, the wealth seems to flow elsewhere.
-It enriches financial hubs and leaves oil-producing communities behind.
+Lea County in the southeastern part of the state was the first U.S. county to produce more than 1 million barrels of oil per day.
+Oil and gas tax revenue and royalties fund anywhere between a quarter and 40 percent of New Mexico’s state budget.
+Yet despite full state government coffers in 2023 and 2024, almost 18 percent of the population lives in poverty.
+Oil and gas often enrich industrial “cores”, leaving “peripheral” producing communities exploited.

 Clean or Just an Alternative?

-out the sticky materiality of production, even in the age of ethereal AI and cloud computing.
+A scene in Landman offers a powerful critique of the low-carbon energy industry.
 Norris’s daughter, observing windmills dotting the oilfield landscape, asks, “You use clean energy to power the oil wells?”
-He responds, “It’s alternative energy, and there’s nothing clean about it.”</p>
+He responds, “It’s alternative energy, and there’s nothing clean about it.”

 Bridging Culture and Degrowth

 Perpetual growth is not only physically impossible but also morally questionable.
-The environmental and social costs of fossil fuel extraction and consumption, from pollution to resource inequity, are mounting.
+The environmental and social costs of fossil-fuel extraction and consumption, from pollution to resource inequity, are mounting.
 Yet mainstream economic thought continues to promote growth as the ultimate goal, failing to address its inherent contradictions.

-What Changes are Possible?
+What Changes Are Possible?

 “We don’t do this ‘cause we like it.
 We do this ‘cause we run outta options.”

 With this line, Landman—perhaps inadvertently—hits at the crux of the problem.
 The oil industry’s scale is just as staggering as the show depicts.
 This should prompt critical reflection, not blind acceptance.
-If we need planet-heating fossil fuels to support our growing population and consumption, shouldn’t we consider changing the baseline?
-The time has come to challenge the growth paradigm that fuels industries like oil and gas.
-We must advocate for a steady state economy—one that prioritizes ecological balance, social equity, and long-term well-being over endless expansion.</p>
+If we need planet-heating fossil fuels to support our growing population and consumption, shouldn’t we consider changing the status quo?

-The problem isn’t just the oil industry; it’s a systemic failure to prioritize ethics in economic decision-making.
+The problem isn’t just the oil industry—it’s a systemic failure to prioritize ethics in economic decision-making.
 Leading universities churn out graduates skilled in maximizing profits but unprepared to grapple with the moral implications of their work.
 Without a grounding in ethics, decision-makers perpetuate systems that prioritize short-term gains over long-term sustainability.

 Leave a Reply